 - meet education requirements;

 - meet examination requirements; and

 You must file an Application for Licensure (Form 1) and the other forms indicated, along with the appropriate fee, to the Office of the Professions at the address specified on each form.
 It is your responsibility to follow up with anyone you have asked to send us material.

 You should also read the general licensing information applicable for all professions.

 The fee for licensure and first registration is $377.
-This includes Part 1, 2 and New York State Specific examination (see Examination Requirements).
+This includes Part 1- NCEES Fundamentals of Surveying (FS), Part 2 – NCEES Principles and Practice of Surveying (PS) and the New York State Specific Land Surveying examination (see Examination Requirements).

 Fees cover the processing and evaluation of your application by the Department.
-Additionally, except for an application for eligibility to take only Part 1 of the examination, the fee covers your registration as a land surveyor for three years from the date your license is issued.
+Additionally, the fee covers your registration as a land surveyor for three years from the date your license is issued.

 - Do not send cash.

 - Make your personal check or money order payable to the New York State Education Department.
 Your cancelled check is your receipt.

 NOTE: Payment submitted from outside the United States should be made by check or draft on a United States bank and in United States currency; payments submitted in any other form will not be accepted and will be returned.